rackerlabs/rackspace-how-to/content/cloud-servers/resolve-errors-after-building-a-server-from-a-saved-image.md

 The services that cause these errors are xe-linux-distribution and nova-agent.
-The article does not discuss these services in detail, but does show you how these services should be configured on start.
+The article does not discuss these services in detail, but does show you how you how to configure these services on startup.

 Because these errors are more prominent on Debian&reg;-based servers, the example troubleshoots an Ubuntu&reg; 13.10 server.
 The instructions also work